webplatform/docs/html/elements/script/index.md

 {{!}}Yes
 {{!}}-
 {{!}}[[html/attributes/defer{{!}}'''defer''']]
-{{!}}Sets or retrieves the whether or not the script will be loaded asynchronously and executed synchronously.
+{{!}}Specifies that script should be executed after the document has been parsed.
 {{!}}No
 {{!}}-
 {{!}}[[html/attributes/async{{!}}'''async''']]
-{{!}}Sets or retrieves the whether or not the script will be loaded asynchronously and executed asynchronously.
+{{!}}Specifies that the script should be executed asynchronously, as soon as it becomes available.
 {{!}}No
 {{!}}-
 {{!}}[[html/attributes/crossorigin{{!}}'''crossorigin''']]